A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 How to thaw homemade pie crust?

-If the pie crust is frozen, place it in the fridge overnight to thaw it out.
+If the pie crust is frozen, place it in the refrigerator overnight to thaw.
 You may find that you need more time, especially if the pie crust is in a ball or thick disk shape.

 Common Questions:

 Do I have to use pie weights?
-Pie weights are used for blind-baking a pie so that it doesn’t puff up while baking.
-If your recipe doesn’t require a par-baked crust, then you do not need to use pie weights.
+Pie weights are used for blind-baking a pie to prevent it from puffing up during baking.
+If your recipe doesn’t require a par-baked crust, you don’t need to use pie weights.

 Can I brush my crust with egg?
 This isn’t necessary.
 However, it can be beneficial for certain pies.
 It can create a barrier between the filling and crust to prevent it from becoming soggy, enhance browning, and add a bit of shine to the pie crust if desired.